gher-uliege/Diva-Workshops/notebooks/README.md

 ## Upgrade divand

-In a julia terminal, type:
+In a julia terminal or in a Jupyter notebook cell, type:

 ```julia
 Pkg.update("divand")